ijanett/evntsly/README.md

    - signup/login/logout
    - rsvp to events
    - un-rsvp to events
-   - see a list of all rsvp'd-to events
+   - see a list of all events they've rsvp'd to
    - edit user account information

 Future updates may include: